James Baron

-James Baron (born June 8, 1973) is a former arena football defensive lineman in the Arena Football League.
+James Baron (born June 8, 1973) is an American former professional football defensive lineman in the Arena Football League.
 He was the Arena Football League Players Association's (AFLPA) president as well.

 In his career, Baron has played for the Detroit Lions, the Nashville Kats, the Chicago Bears, and the Chicago Rush.
 He was one of only two players to play in all 80 games with the original Nashville Kats franchise, including ten postseason contests, quarterback Andy Kelly being the other.
 He also had a streak of 131 consecutive games played (including playoffs), which came to an end when he missed the first two games of the 2005 season with a foot injury.
 He also is the Kats' franchise leader in sacks with 34.
 He also holds team records for sacks in one season with 7.0.

 High school and college

 Baron attended Donald E Gavit Jr./Sr. High School in Hammond, Indiana where he participated in wrestling and football.
 As a junior at Gavit High, he was a 1990 Junior Olympic champion in Greco-Roman wrestling.
 He was also an All-State selection in football his senior season.
 He graduated in 1991.